101arrowz/pwa-manifest/.github/ISSUE_TEMPLATE/bug_report.md

 Insert a clear and concise description of what you expected to happen here.

 ## Actual behavior
-Insert the actual behavior of the plugin here.
+Insert the actual behavior of the manifest generator here.

 ## To reproduce